 “Although I knew a number of my friends had tried yoga and really enjoyed it, it wasn’t something I’d really ever considered before,” she explains.
 Her first yoga session made a significant impression on her.
 “I was struck by what a lovely place the studio is and also how friendly and welcoming the people there are.
 The instructor gave me lots of personal attention, correcting my poses when necessary and letting me know what particular muscles I was supposed to be focussing on.”

-Convinced to give yoga a go, Pet decided to take up Sweat’s Newbie Deal: 30 days of yoga for just £39.
+Convinced to give yoga a go, Pet decided to take up Sweat’s Newbie Deal.
 “During that first month I found that yoga fitted into my busy lifestyle brilliantly.
 By taking Sweat’s early morning and lunchtime hot yoga classes, I was able to go three times a week without impacting my other training.”

 Pet quickly noticed significant improvements in her strength, flexibility and balance and signed up as a member.
 Reflecting on her progress so far, Pet highlights the non-competitive nature of yoga.
 “Like any form of exercise, you get out what you put in,” she explains, “you are encouraged to set your own goals and challenge yourself, but you never feel compared to anyone else, you only work within your personal limits.”

 Now, just a few months later, regular yoga classes have rid Pet of her running injuries.
 “Thanks to the yoga, I’ve been able to get back into running again; my legs have really improved and all those calf strain issues have completely gone.
 The changes have been so impressive, that my sports physiotherapist said it was like I had a completely different set of legs!”